Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (delete), the resource (webhook message), and the required authentication (webhook ID and token).
-It distinguishes from sibling tools like discord_delete_message by specifying the webhook context.
+The description clearly states the tool permanently deletes a message sent through a webhook, specifying the resource (webhook message) and action (delete).
+It distinguishes from siblings like discord_delete_message (regular message) and discord_delete_webhook (webhook itself) by emphasizing the webhook context.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.